 Living in a northern city with over 330 lakes and substantial forests means that encounters with wildlife are bound to happen.
 It is important to take action to reduce any potentially threatening encounters and to respect local wildlife.

 The City of Greater Sudbury does not rescue or rehabilitate wild animals but there are organizations that can help.
 Wild at Heart Wildlife Refuge Centre is provincially licensed as a wildlife rehabilitation centre.
 Veterinary professionals, trained volunteers and interns provide rehabilitation to a wide variety of animals.

-Residents are not permitted to leave food on private or public properties to attract or feed wild animals, feral cats or strays, except under the following circumstances:
+You are not permitted to leave food on private or public properties to attract or feed wild animals, feral cats or strays, unless:

-- The resident is an approved member of a rescue group working with the City of Greater Sudbury to manage feral cat colonies
+- You are an approved member of a rescue group working with the City of Greater Sudbury to manage feral cat colonies

-- The resident is baiting a trap in accordance with the Fish and Wild Animal Conservation Act, 1997, S.O.
+- You are baiting a trap in accordance with the Fish and Wild Animal Conservation Act, 1997, S.O.
 1997, c.
-41 or in the course of their employment as a licensed trapper, licensed wildlife or pest control agency, Greater Sudbury Compliance and Enforcement Officer or Ontario Society for the Prevention of Cruelty to Animals Inspector
+41 or in the course of your employment as a licensed trapper, licensed wildlife or pest control agency, Greater Sudbury Compliance and Enforcement Officer or Ontario Society for the Prevention of Cruelty to Animals Inspector

-Residents who feed songbirds on their personal properties must:
+If you feed songbirds on your personal property you must:

 - Place seed in a bird feeder and hang the feeder high enough to be out of reach of other animals